 G.1 Motivation

 Digital cable television systems in most countries are also provisioning very high-speed bidirectional data facilities intended to support, among other payloads, those utilizing Internet protocol (IP).
-These facilities can also be used to supply other digital services to the home, based on packet-data, exploiting the broadband capacity provided by hybrid fibre/coaxial (HFC) based on advanced smart digital cable television systems, and interconnecting local, geographically distinct digital cable television systems through direct connections or managed backbones.
+These facilities can also be used to supply other digital services to the home, based on packet-data, exploiting the broadband capacity provided by hybrid fibre/coaxial (HFC) and/or optical access network based on advanced smart digital cable television systems, and interconnecting local, geographically distinct digital cable television systems through direct connections or managed backbones.

 The envisaged range of packet-based data services to be provided encompasses those services and applications that are based on the use of IP.
-It also encompasses among others, digital bidirectional (interactive) television and sound-programme cablecasting, advanced interactive television, sound-programme and multimedia services, video conference and video telephony and so on.
+It also encompasses among others, digital bidirectional (interactive) television and sound-programme cablecasting, advanced interactive television, sound-programme and multimedia services, data multicasting, video conference and video telephony, etc.

-The technology considered for the transmission and delivery of those packet-based data services over the advanced smart cable television infrastructure utilizes the relevant transmission protocols, including IP and enhancements thereof.
+The technology considered for the transmission and delivery of those packet-based data services over the advanced smart cable television infrastructure utilizes relevant transmission protocols, including IP and its enhancements.

 The peculiarities common to the range of services to be provided are: